 Access and Inclusion Plan (AIP)

 The Shire of Murray has an Access and Inclusion Plan (AIP) as required by law.
 The Shire of Murray’s Access and Inclusion Plan 2018 – 2022 (DAIP) was finalised and endorsed by the Disability Services Commission in December, 2017.
 The Shires AIP was amended in 2015 following a review of the Disability Services Act (1993), which required all public authorities to include an additional outcome, known as Outcome 7.
 Following the amendment, the AIP now focuses on seven key outcomes for people with disability and their carers.

 Under the plan, people with disability have:

-- The same opportunities as other people to access the services of, and any events organized by, a public authority
+- The same opportunities as other people to access the services of, and any events organised by, a public authority

 - The same opportunities as other people to access the buildings and facilities of a public authority